Must-See Remains of the 1964-65 New York World's Fair

 As a sequel to the successful 1939 New York World's Fair, the second World's Fair opened on April 22, 1964, and sold itself as "A Millennium of Progress."
 It operated for only two years.
-When the Fair closed for good in October 1965 it had been a commercial flop, but that's been forgotten with the passage of time.
+When the Fair closed for good on October 17, 1965, it had been a commercial flop, but that's been forgotten with the passage of time.
 Instead, it's remembered for its sense of Space Age style and its optimism.

 Children of the time, 50 years later, still fondly recall the Tower of Light, GE's atomic fusion sun, the giant car, robot Lincoln, "It's a Small World" boat ride, the first Ford Mustang, dinosaurs, space rockets, supersonic jets, and satellites.
 Cheery visions of the future were intermixed with product placement and feel-good-about-our-brand messages.

 There was the talking House of Formica, and the Kodak Picture Tower.
 A two-page ad spread in the Fair's official guide helped visitors find the best examples of Fair buildings made of fiberglass.
 Scott Paper wanted visitors to wander through their Enchanted Forest of Paper Products.
 U.S. Steel's Unisphere was touted as "The Largest Earth Model in History."
 A cigar company building continuously belched giant smoke rings.

 Much of what was at the Fair was knocked down by 1966, and the former World's Fair site is now Flushing Meadows-Corona Park, a pleasantly empty and tree-lined oasis surrounded by a metropolis of concrete and asphalt.
 Some of the Fair's attractions, however, were either too permanent or too inconspicuous to be demolished, and have survived in situ, outlasting New York City air and politics for 50 years.